sathvik-spartan/sathvik-spartan/README.md

 - 🫡 Open Source Project Contributor.
 - 🌱 I’m currently updating myself to the latest technology and also working on the ability to overcome "Performance Anxiety".
 - 🧠 I love to learn new things everyday.
-- 🗿 I'm a Technophile.
+- 🗿 I design and develop websites as a hobby.
 - 📫 How to reach me : sathvikspartan@gmail.com and www.linkedin.com/in/b-sathvik-reddy.

 ## 🤝 Giving Back